fscelliott/docsdonewell/_posts/2014-12-17-fun-with-dita-rewrites.md

 ---

-When I look back at the last 2 years as a tech writer, the moments in which I've had the most fun have been when
+When I look back at the last 2 years as a tech writer, the moments in which I've had the most fun have been when:

 1. I wrote a Python or Javascript tool to automate some documentation task...and it works! and colleagues adopt it, grassroots style!